SORMAS-Foundation/SORMAS-Project/docs/CONTRIBUTING.md

 Please adhere to the following principles when submitting pull requests:

 1. Only submit pull requests that are directly associated with ideally one specific issue in our GitHub repository.
 If there is no issue for the development work that you would like to do, create one before you start working on it.
 2. Link your pull request to the issue(s) that they are associated with.
-This can be done either by using the "Linked issues" section at the right side when viewing a pull request, or by adding the keyword "Closes" or "Fixes" followed by the issue number to the pull request description (e.g. "Closes #61").
+This can be done either by using the "Linked issues" section at the right side when viewing a pull request, or by adding the keyword "Closes" or "Fixes" followed by the issue number to the pull request description (e.g. "Fixes #1234").
 3. Make sure that your pull request has a meaningful title.
 By default, GitHub will use your commit message as the title which might not be appropriate.
 In general, using the same name as the linked issue is a good rule of thumb.
 4. Try to not use force-push when updating an existing pull request (e.g. after changes have been requested or because you need to resolve merge conflicts).
 5. Ideally, your pull request should pass the checks done by the automatic CI pipeline before it gets reviewed.
 If that's not the case, please make sure that your branch is up-to-date with the current development branch.
 If the checks also fail for the development branch, you're not required to do anything.